odea-project/elearning/topics/distancesIntroduction.md

 ***

 -?
 How can we compare these samples (`objects`)?

+-?
+How similar are samples A and B?
 <!-- /position -->
 <!-- position={row: 1, column: 2} -->
 *Tab 1* : Univariate data set